|

 the Second Council of Nicaea convenes.
 The council was a turning point

-in the history of Christian civilisation, because it defined the Churchs
+of European civilisation, because it defined the Churchs doctrine

-doctrine on the matter of representational art holy images
+on representational art holy images and condemned the

 we decree with full precision and care that, like the figure of the honoured